 During the last few weeks, I was wanting to make things for lunch and I decided that a quiche would be a good idea.
 When looking for recipes I also found a prosciutto and feta tart which was remarkably like a quiche.
 I began to wonder what the difference between a quiche and tart was and whether it was just a name or was there a difference in technique.

 The quiche and the tart I made were similar with only a few differences in the ingredients.
 I decided to investigate this further and maybe someone else out there has the same question.
-What better way to restart The Good Food Life than answering this question?

 To begin with, a tart can be either sweet or savoury however sweet tends to be more common.
 A quiche is always savoury consisting of an egg custard filling.

 Further looking around the internet led me to Joe Pastry who states that tarts have two possible origins.
 The first being that it was a layered item of food and the second that it came about after the popularity of pies, removing the top pastry and showing off more filling.
 Does this mean that a quiche is more of a liquid start and a tart has a more solid filling?
 Going over many quiche recipes a desired ratio of egg and milk/cream or other dairy does not seem to appear.
-However, the egg and milk/cream ingredients are higher in proportion than the fillings of tarts or flans.
+However, in quiches, the egg and milk/cream ingredients are higher in proportion than the fillings of tarts or flans.
 If other ingredients are the star, then it is a tart.
 All else fails a quiche is a savoury tart, so everything is a tart.

 I thought that further clarification may come from food history but that brought up more questions.